 Rogue Valley Council of Governments (RVCOG): How we manage water is an important concern in our region.
 We all are responsible for cooperatively cleaning up our waters and providing a healthier, more livable environment for everyone.
 The Water Resources Department, established in 1978, is involved in a wide range of activities across the Rogue Basin to facilitate region-wide progress to improve the health of our watersheds.

 OSU Extension Service: The 4-H Forestry and Natural Resource Program at OSU Extension partners with BCWEP on enhancement projects and workshops.
+OSU extension is an organizing partner in the Kids & Creeks event.

 Southern Oregon University Environmental Education Program: The Siskiyou Environmental Education Center (SEEC) is operated by the Environmental Education Masters Program (EE) and provides graduate students opportunities to develop curricula and resource materials as well as present programs to school groups and the public.
 SEEC houses a variety of educational resources including fabulous lesson kits, binoculars and more available for check out, and an Outdoor School run by grad students at the Deer Creek Center in the Illinois Valley.